Cryptkeeper/fseq-file-format/README.md

 #### Encoding Example
 A controller with 4 channels (indexes 0-3) would have its data encoded as `[4]uint8` _per frame_.
 Given a sequence with 10 total frames, the channel data length would be 40 bytes.
 How that data is interpreted is controlled by the controller's corresponding [channeloutput](https://github.com/FalconChristmas/fpp/tree/master/src/channeloutput) class.
 For example, the [Light-O-Rama channeloutput](https://github.com/FalconChristmas/fpp/blob/master/src/channeloutput/LOR.cpp#L243), and many others, interpret the `uint8` as a brightness level (with RGB simply using a channel per color).

-## Odds & Ends
-- The first compression block will only contain 10 frames.
-Comments within the [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1129) indicates this is done to ensure the program can started quicker.
-- Even when the full sequence is compressed, the first frame is excluded ([depending on the zlib version](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L1086)).
-- [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L774) attempts to allocate 64KB compression blocks.
-However instead of `64 * 1024`, it uses `64 * 2014` which allocates 125.8KB compression blocks.
-While this may be a typo, it enables compressed channel data to be up to 31.3MB in length.

 ## Reference Implementations
 * [fpp](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp) is a C++ implementation of the FSEQ file format.
 It is the project which also originated the file format and maintains it.